culturecreates/artsdata-pipeline-action/README.md

 ## Steps
 1. Run tests with `rake` and ensure all pass
-2. Update file `action.yml` with the new version vX.X.X (2 different places in file)
+2. Update file `action.yml` with the new version vX.X.X
 3. Commit changes
 4. Create a new Github **release** with the new version tag vX.X.X